sumeetjain/working-on/README.md

 ## Deploying

-Follow he same setup steps above to build the initial database.
+Follow the same setup steps above to build the initial database.
 You will need to have access to your database in order to setup administrators.